Martin LutherMartin Luther

 The CTX Board of Regents has developed a series of governing documents that will ensure that Concordia remains aligned with the theology and doctrine of the LCMS.
 These documents consider and address issues such as:

-• Ensuring that the mission, website, and all handbooks identify CTX as a Lutheran institution, aligned with the LCMS, and ascribing to Article 2 of the LCMS Constitution
+- Ensuring that the mission, website, and all handbooks identify CTX as a Lutheran institution, aligned with the confession of the LCMS, and ascribing to Article 2 of the LCMS Constitution

 Because of the Board’s decision to be the sole governing body of the institution, Concordia University Texas is no longer an institution that is eligible to hold calls through the LCMS.
 Effective April 5, 2023, all called workers at Concordia were notified that they would need to move to inactive status (either candidacy or emeritus) or resign from the roster, as per LCMS bylaws.
 Each called worker is currently working through this under the direction of District President Mike Newman.

-All of our current rostered workers (16 faculty and staff) remain faithful to their vows as ordained and commissioned ministers of the LCMS, deeply committed to the theology of the church and to expanding the Kingdom by sharing the Gospel.
+All of our current rostered workers remain faithful to their vows as ordained and commissioned ministers of the LCMS, deeply committed to the theology of the church and to expanding the Kingdom by sharing the Gospel.
 Each of these individuals will continue in their ministry roles, faithfully living into the vocations in which God has called them.
-While not holding an official active call in the LCMS, they continue to be faithful ministers of the Gospel, teaching in our classrooms, leading our church work and campus ministry programs, and other areas of vocation in a way that serves our LCMS partners and the church at large.
+They continue to be faithful ministers of the Gospel, teaching in our classrooms, leading our church work and campus ministry programs, and other areas of vocation in a way that serves our LCMS partners and the church at large.

 February 2021 - The CTX Board passes a resolution by which they voice their inability to support the proposed bylaws and ask the 7-03 Committee and the LCMS Board of Directors to withhold sending them out for review by the LCMS and engage again in dialogue with the University Presidents and Board Chairs.